Prologue to A Blog Cut Into Slices-The Creation of Cillian Knight

 So without further ado, let us start this journey down the rabbit hole together.

-“Psssst!
+Psssst!
 Hey it’s Cillian Knight here!
-Shane’s off in the clouds right now so it’s a perfect time for me to tell you we’ve been working tirelessly on finishing A Man Cut Into Slices completely, and that if you are interested in assisting finically to get the book into print, and website fees, he’s got a pretty clever way for you to do such a warm gesture.
+Shane’s at work right now, so it’s a perfect time for me to tell you we’ve been working tirelessly on finishing A Man Cut Into Slices completely!
+If you are interested in assisting finically to get the book into print, website fees, and feeding two and a half starving artists every month, he’s got a pretty clever way for you to do such a warm gesture.
 There’s even a pretty sweet treat that is more than just good feels!
 So head over to https://buymeacoffee.com/shanewright to support a youngish man teeming with potential!”